► CAR’s Aston Vantage debrief

-Yes, that's the recently launched Aston Martin Vantage with a third pedal.
+Yes, that’s the Aston Martin Vantage with a third pedal.
 The Vantage AMR is a limited-run version of Aston’s V8 sports car that comes with a stick shift.
-Not just any stick shift, either – it's got a dogleg one.
+Not just any stick shift, either – it’s got a dogleg one.
 That means first gear is to the very left and back, with gears two to seven in the usual H-pattern layout.
-The manual ‘box also comes with throttle blipping tech on downshifts.
+The manual gearbox also comes with throttle blipping tech on downshifts.

 Oddly, Aston claims the 4.0-litre twin-turbo V8 produces less torque in the AMR than in the regular model.
 While a normal Vantage has 503bhp and 505lb ft, the AMR is quoted as having 461lb ft.
 Still, the Vantage AMR can sprint to 62mph in four seconds (0.4sec slower than a regular one) and on to a top speed of 195mph.
 We’re attributing that to the longer shift times of changing gears yourself.

 Crucially, the Vantage AMR is 95kg lighter than a regular Vantage, comes with carbon ceramic brakes and a limited-slip differential as standard.

 Just 200 AMR models will be built in total; 141 will be to customer order and the other 59 will be even more rare ‘Vantage 59’ special editions.
 The ‘59’ version is fixed to a green and lime paint scheme with little details honouring 60 years after Aston’s victory at the 1959 Le Mans endurance race in a DBR1.